rechavez/DDS_401_TeamNI_Case_Study1/R_Code/Natural_Intelligence_Tea_m_-_MSDS_6306_-_Case_Study_01.md

 ![](Natural_Intelligence_Tea_m_-_MSDS_6306_-_Case_Study_01_files/figure-html/median ABV and IBU by State-2.png)<!-- -->

+Lighter shades of blue denote higher concentrations of ABV and IBU, while darker shades will have lower concentrations.
+IBU data is not available for North Dakota - note the bar is missing.
 A snapshot of the current beer with the highest ABV and IBU will allow you to ensure that your "Jupiter IPA" beer can still be marketed as the "highest alcohol by volume IPA with a punch of hops to the face".

 ####Beer with Highest ABV